 Therapy cats are working cats, whose owners volunteer their time in whichever facilities will benefit from their company, attention, and love.
 Cats read human body language remarkably well and know when people need extra love.

 Animal-Assisted Therapy (AAT): Cats in therapy programs assist people undergoing physical therapy after surgery or accidents, or while regaining fine motor control skills in their limbs.
 Simply holding or petting a cat can play an important role in the rehabilitation process.
 This form of therapy includes interactions with the cat as part of a structured treatment plan.

-Therapy animals are allowed in certain facilities only with permission and upon invitation.
-They do not enjoy additional rights regarding air travel, no-pet housing, or establishments which are not pet-friendly.
+Therapy animals are allowed in certain facilities only with the permission and upon invitation.
+They do not enjoy additional rights regarding air travel, no-pet housing, or establishments that are not pet-friendly.

 Other species of animals, (with the exceptions of the occasional miniature horse) whether wild or domestic, trained or untrained, are not considered service animals.
 This definition immediately rules out cats.
 Only dogs and miniature horses are recognized as service animals.